polyaxon/polyaxon/site/docs/setup/deployment-strategies/scaling.md

 ## Scaling with Agents

-For users with a Polyaxon EE or Polyaxon Cloud subscription, you can additionally scale your deployment over Multiple clusters by deploying multiple Polyaxon Agents.
+For users with a Polyaxon EE or Polyaxon Cloud subscription, you can additionally scale your deployment over multiple clusters by deploying multiple Polyaxon Agents.

 > Please check [Polyaxon Agent setup](/docs/setup/agent/) for more details.